robitalec/review-chopin/review.md

 I think the pitch is currently too narrow (also mentioned [here](https://github.com/ropensci/software-review/issues/630 )), which might turn away folks who don't identify with "health" or "climate" research.
 I think there is potential for many users across disciplines who have large spatial data (everything is spatial!) to use {chopin} to perform analyses in more manageable chunks, allowing folks to improve the efficiency of their analyses and extend the potential of their machines.

 When I open the README, one of the first things I see is notes on data restrictions and z dimensions and spherical geometry.
-I think this should come later in a caveats section or FAQ or common issues vignette.
+I think this should come later in a caveats section or FAQ vignette.

 Next, we get to "Basic design" which reads more like an overview of functions but also gets into which packages underpin {chopin} functionality, package versions, and registering parallel workers.
 I think this is the section that really needs to give users a concise and clear overview of the functions.
 This can and should be reused in other places to follow the recommended principle of *multiple points of entry*, where users should be anticipated to first encounter {chopin} across every source of information (README, documentation, vignettes) and given a clear introduction.